 No stranger to photos of Flamborough Head, I’d long lusted after its great walls of wave-battled chalk.
-The only chalk sea cliff in the north.
+The only chalk sea cliffs in the north of England.

 However, one thing social media doesn’t quite capture is its walking or running potential.